sbar04/syslib2025/README.md

 # System Librarianship SP2025

-This is a repository to documenty my work in **LIS 690** at [UK](https://ci.uky.edu/sis/academics/library-science "UK Library Science").
+This is a repository to document my work in **LIS 690** at [UK](https://ci.uky.edu/sis/academics/library-science "UK Library Science").

 ## Timeline
 1. Systems Librarianship